cyrus-tracy/Denver-Obesity-Data/README.md

 ## 1. Repository Contents

 In this repository, you will find 5 files:
-1. Two `.csv` files with obesity data from Denver, 2014-2016 (OriginalData Folder)
+1. Two `.csv` files with obesity data from Denver, 2014-2016 (Data Folder)
 2. A python notebook (`.ipynb` file) with instructions on how to create subsets from this data
-3. An example subset in `.csv` file format
+3. An example subset in `.csv` file format (Data FOlder)
 4. Two `.png` files of example visualizations from the dataset (Visualizations Folder)
-5. A `.geojson` file useful for data visualization
+5. A `.geojson` file useful for data visualization (Visualizations Folder)

 ## 2. How to use this repository